2018 Yarra Valley Pinot Noir

 Our Pinot Noir is made from the fruit of the two Pinot blocks at the entrance of Tokar Estate, planted in 1996 and 1998.
 The main difference between the blocks is the orientation, Pinot A faces West whilst Pinot B faces East.
 From one we get structure and power and the other provides prettiness.
 Both blocks are Pinot clone MV6 and are spur pruned on VSP trellis.

-The Pinot was harvested over several days from 12 February to 27 Pinot, giving many different small batches, each with their own unique characters.
-The Pinot was fermented as small lots with slightly different processing (varying level of whole bunch inclusion, amount of crushed berries, etc).
+The Pinot fruit was picked in late February and was in the fermenters within a matter of minutes.
+The wine was composed of five small lots with slightly different processing (varying the level of whole bunch inclusion and the amount of destemmed berries, etc).
 After a cold soak, the ferments were encouraged to proceed with wild yeasts followed by a post ferment maceration to build a structure that would carry the intensity of fruit.
-The wine was matured in French oak hogsheads for ten months where they underwent wild malolactic fermentation.
+The wine was matured in French oak hogsheads (around 10% new) for eight months where they underwent wild malolactic fermentation and remained on lees.
 The batches were kept separate until undergoing rigorous barrel selection shortly before bottling.
-The rounder, riper and darker fruited parcels were allocated to this wine.

 10% Discount off any Dozen Bottle Purchase or Mixed Dozen